Program Listing for File app_driver.grpc.pb.h

 virtual ~async_interface() {}

-virtual void FragmentAllocation(::grpc::ClientContext* context, const ::holoscan::service::FragmentAllocationRequest* request, ::holoscan::service::FragmentAllocationResponse* response, ::grpc::ClientUnaryReactor* reactor) = 0;
+virtual void AllocateFragments(::grpc::ClientContext* context, const ::holoscan::service::FragmentAllocationRequest* request, ::holoscan::service::FragmentAllocationResponse* response, ::grpc::ClientUnaryReactor* reactor) = 0;

+virtual void ReportWorkerExecutionFinished(::grpc::ClientContext* context, const ::holoscan::service::WorkerExecutionFinishedRequest* request, ::holoscan::service::WorkerExecutionFinishedResponse* response, std::function<void(::grpc::Status)>) = 0;

+virtual void ReportWorkerExecutionFinished(::grpc::ClientContext* context, const ::holoscan::service::WorkerExecutionFinishedRequest* request, ::holoscan::service::WorkerExecutionFinishedResponse* response, ::grpc::ClientUnaryReactor* reactor) = 0;

 };